ontopic-vkg/destination-tutorial-ontopic-studio/README.md

 ## Mapping

-In this tutorial, the ontology and the SPARQL queries are already provided.
+In this tutorial, the ontology is already provided.
 We will focus on the mapping.
-Our goal is to reproduce the following diagrams.
+Our goal is to reproduce the following diagram.

-For tables in the schemas `source1` and `source2`:

 <img src="diagrams/lodging.png" width="800"/>

-See [the dedicated page](modelling.md) for specifying the ontology, the lenses and the mapping entries.
+See [the dedicated page](modelling.md) for loading the ontology and specifying the lenses and the mapping entries.